Volleyball in the United States: Today

 Volleyball is one of the most popular girls' sports, and strong high school and club programs are found throughout the country.
-According to a 2017 survey by the National Federation of State High School Associations, volleyball is the second highest sport for female participation at the high school level behind outdoor track and field.
-One of the biggest events in high school-age sports is the annual Volleyball Festival in Phoenix, Arizona, (formerly in Reno, Nevada until 2009 and Sacramento, California until 2004), which draws as many as 10,000 players and three thousand coaches for its five-day tournament.
+According to a 2022 survey by the National Federation of State High School Associations, volleyball is the second highest sport for female participation at the high school level, trailing outdoor track and field by fewer than 3,000 participants.
+One of the biggest events in high school-age sports is the annual Volleyball Festival in Phoenix, Arizona, (formerly in Reno, Nevada until 2009 and Sacramento, California until 2004), which draws as many as 10,000 players and 3,000 coaches for its five-day tournament.

 Boys' volleyball is popular on a regional basis, and by far the greatest number of boys' teams are in Southern California.
-However, on the national stage, boys' volleyball remains far less popular than the girls' game at the high school level, as borne out by the following statistics from the aforementioned NFHS survey:
+However, on the national stage, boys' volleyball remains far less popular than the girls' game at the high school level, as borne out by the following statistics from the aforementioned 2022 NFHS survey: